marcanalella/filter-json/README.md

 All the filtering process takes place recursively and it works for both JSON Object and JSON Array.

-Field projections are defined using the `?values=` query parameter and narrowed by providing a comma-separated list of field names that you want returned as the value of the parameter.
+This software has been structured as indipendent microservice with a REST API but it can also be used as a library that can be integrated into your Java application.

-This software can be used used as a microservice with a REST API or as a library that can be integrated into your Java application.
+To make possible the filtering process, application need all JSON Body in a POST request and field projections that are defined using the `?values=` on query parameter.

-## Sample JSON Object Example
+## Example with a JSON Object request

 ```
 {